garrardkitchen/resume/content/blog/principles.md

 if (firstname = null)
 ```

 The compiler is more than happy allowing this above, as after all, it's an assignment and not a condition check as in above in the class constructor.
-By switching these around, you inherently avoid make ever again making this silly mistake.
+By switching these around, you inherently avoid making this silly mistake.

 ## [Do no more]()